robmarkcole/HASS-amazon-rekognition/README.md

 # HASS-amazon-rekognition
 Object detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
-By default the state of the sensor is the number of people detected in the image.
+The state of the sensor is the number of detected `target` objects in the image, and the default taret is `Person`.
+Note that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.
+This behaviour can be changed by configuring a `scan_interval` [as described in the docs](https://www.home-assistant.io/components/image_processing#scan_interval-and-optimising-resources).

 **Pricing:** As part of the [AWS Free Tier](https://aws.amazon.com/rekognition/pricing/), you can get started with Amazon Rekognition Image for free.
 Upon sign-up, new Amazon Rekognition customers can analyze 5,000 images per month for the first 12 months.
 After that price is around $1 for 1000 images.